 DCF Fair Value Target:

-The table below illustrates the output of a discounted cash flow forecast using a variety of scenarios for Macerich Co.
-To summarize, we found that Macerich Co ranked in the 37th percentile in terms of potential gain offered.
+We started the process of determining a valid price forecast for Macerich Co with a discounted cash flow analysis -- the results of which can be found in the table below.
+To summarize, we found that Macerich Co ranked in the 3th percentile in terms of potential gain offered.
 We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
 The most interesting components of our discounted cash flow analysis for Macerich Co ended up being:

 Terminal Growth Rate in Free Cash Flow